Image as an IMU: Estimating Camera Motion from a Single Motion-Blurred Image: Dataset Curation

 \subsection{Real-world Dataset}

-As our method, including the velocity solver, is fully-differentiable we can train it in an end-to-end manner.
-This enables us to additionally train on real-world motion blur to further close the reality-gap between our synthetically blurred dataset and in-the-wild images.
-We therefore collect 10k real-world motion-blurred images with corresponding ARKit poses, IMU measurements, and exposure times across about 30 scenes.
+As our method, including the velocity solver, is fully-differentiable, we can train it in an end-to-end manner.
+This enables us to additionally train on real-world motion blur to further close the reality gap between our synthetic dataset and in-the-wild images.
+We collect 10k real-world motion-blurred images with corresponding ARKit poses, IMU measurements, and exposure times across about 30 scenes.
 We follow Liu et al. \cite{liu2008cvpr_blur-detect} and perform the Fast Fourier Transform to identify blurred images, where images within a threshold are blurry enough to be used.
-We also supplement with a small amount of images without blur to enhance the robustness to still frames.
+We also add images without blur to enhance the robustness to still frames.